BennettJames/go-concurrency-experiments/atomicupdate/README.md

 This is a comically underpowered interface without real world value.
-It is acting as a stand-in for the basic type of concurrency under test here: immutable data, cheap reads, and expensive writes.
-The expense can be dynamically varied by changing the size of the array.
+It is acting as a stand-in for the basic type of concurrency under test here: immutable shared data, cheap reads, and expensive writes.
+Expense can be altered by changing the size of the array.

-### Locks
+## Locks

 The most common way to deal with this is with a lock (or "mutex").
 Here's an implementation using a plain go mutex: